Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Orthogonality relations between different contexts

 \section{Orthogonality relations between different contexts}

 The first set of non-path states is defined by orthogonality relations between the inner path states of two different contexts.
-These states are found at the corners of a pentagon defined by the great circles orthogonal to the five inner path states.
+These states are found at the corners of a pentagon formed by the great circles orthogonal to the five inner path states.
 This pentagon is part of a pentagram with the five outer path states at its points.
 Each of the states at the corners of the pentagon is opposite to one of the outer path states at the points of the pentagram.
-This geometry can be linked directly to a Hardy-like contextuality paradox \cite{Cli93,Cab13,Ji24,Har93}, where the states at the corners of the pentagram have a non-zero overlap with the path state at the opposite point of the pentagram.
+This geometry can be linked directly to a Hardy-like contextuality paradox \cite{Cli93,Cab13,Ji24,OpticaQ,Har93}, where quantum mechanics allows the population of a state with non-zero probabilties even though all paths that include the state run through states with a probability of zero.
 For instance, the state $\ket{N_f}$ is defined by $P(D1)=0$ and $P(D2)=0$.
 Since no photons are found in either $\ket{D1}$ or $\ket{D2}$, it would seem that photons traveling through $\ket{f}$ would have to pass from $\ket{1}$ to $\ket{2}$.
-Since these two states are orthogonal, it should be impossible to find any photons in $\ket{f}$.
-However, this expectation is violated by a non-zero probability of $P(f)=1/9$ for the path state $\ket{f}$.
+However, these two states are orthogonal, so photons entering $\ket{f}$ from $\ket{1}$ should exit from $\ket{D2}$, and photons exiting from $\ket{2}$ should enter from $\ket{D1}$. $P(D1)=0$ and $P(D2)=0$ should therefore require that $P(f)$ be zero.
+Nevertheless quantum mechanics violates this expectation by requiring a non-zero probability of $P(f)=1/9$ for the path state $\ket{f}$ instead.
 Geometrically, this non-zero probability of $\ket{f}$ is indicated by the separation between the intersection of $P(D1)=0$ and $P(D2)=0$ on the one side, and the $P(f)=0$ line that runs between $\ket{S1}$ and $\ket{S2}$.
 Note that the same argument can be repeated for each of the five corners of the pentagon.
 Specifically, $\ket{N_1}$ has $P(1)=1/11$, $\ket{N_{S2}}$ has $P(S2)=1/10$, $\ket{N_{S1}}$ has $P(S1)=1/10$, and $\ket{N_2}$ has $P(2)=1/11$.
 In terms of the $\{\ket{1}, \ket{2}, \ket{3}\}$ basis, the five states are given by

 Each of these five states violates the inequalities derived from the non-contextual assignments of photon paths \cite{Entropy}.